 North Cascades elk habitat

 PSE's Baker River Hydroelectric Project is situated within the heavily forested Cascade Range of northwest Washington.
-Under our new operating license for the project, we acquired 280 acres of prime habitat near Concrete to set aside for the area's Nooksack elk herd.
-The property's forest and meadows also are home to blacktail deer, black bear, and a host of other wildlife, including amphibians, raptors and migratory birds.
+Under our new operating license for the project, we acquired nearly 800 acres of prime habitat near Concrete to set aside for the area's Nooksack elk herd.
+The property's forest and meadows are also home to blacktail deer, black bears and a host of other wildlife, including amphibians, raptors and migratory birds.